bitrix24/b24restdocs/api-reference/catalog/data-types.md

 || **purchasingCurrency**
 [`string`](../data-types.md) | Currency of the purchasing price.

-The list of currencies can be obtained using the [crm.currency.list](../crm/currency/crm-currency-list.md) method.
+The list of currencies can be obtained using the method [crm.currency.list](../crm/currency/crm-currency-list.md).

 Not editable when inventory accounting is enabled
 ||